victornemenike/neural-crest-deep-learning/data/datatsets.md

 ## Processed Data
 Using the raw datasets, a normalized pseudo bulk matrix was created as saved as a csv file `psd.bulk.zfish_atac.10hpf.lg1x.csv`.

+The raw dataset was preprocessed using `scripts/ATAC-Seq-Analysis-Step-3-subset-celltypes.Rmd`.
+Hence, you can download the raw datasets and run the aforementioned R-script to generate the processed dataset `psd.bulk.zfish_atac.10hpf.lg1x.csv`.

 ## References